hyperledger-gerrit-archive/fabric-ca/docs/source/users-guide.rst

 | hf.IntermediateCA           | Boolean    | Identity is able to enroll as an intermediate CA if attribute value is true                                |
 +-----------------------------+------------+------------------------------------------------------------------------------------------------------------+

+Note: Registering multiple attributes with the same name is allowed, however, only the last definition of the attribute will be respected.

 The following command uses the **admin** identity's credentials to register a new user with an enrollment id of "admin2", an affiliation of